kgruszka/movie-library/README.md

 ### Optional
 Set `PORT` for the server.
 The default is 3000.

-You can use either gulp tasks or docker-compose commands.
-Both tools utilizes Docker to run the app.
 Run the commands listed below in the project root directory.

 ## docker-compose